 Variable Goldendoodle Costs

 - Food ($500 per year): Food expenses will vary based on the energy level and size of your dog.
-I could budget at least $500 per year in food expenses for your Goldendoodle.
+Budget at least $500 per year in food expenses for your dog.

-- Grooming ($400 per year): Since Goldendoodles don’t shed, you’re going to have to groom them regularly.
-The price to have your Goldendoodle groomed is going to be around $100 and you’ll likely do this at least 4 times a year.
-Grooming a Goldendoodle comes with a hefty price tag, but does include a lot of things like haircuts, nail trimming, shampoo, and ear care.
+- Grooming ($400 per year): Since goldendoodles don’t shed, you’re going to have to groom them regularly.
+The price to have your goldendoodle groomed will be around $100, and you’ll likely do this at least four times a year.
+Goldendoodle grooming comes with a hefty price tag, but does include a lot of things like haircuts, nail trimming, shampoo, and ear care.

-- Health Care ($700 to $2,000+ per year): The cost of a Goldendoodle is quite significant when you think about health care in the form of vaccinations, surgeries, and regular check-ups.
-One of the most expensive health issues with a Goldendoodle is hip dysplasia.
-Typically, older Goldendoodles will need a surgical correction due to this degenerative change.
+- Health Care ($700 to $2,000+ per year): The cost of a goldendoodle is quite significant when you think about health care in the form of vaccinations, surgeries, and regular check-ups.
+One of the most expensive health issues that can affect a goldendoodle is hip dysplasia.
+Sometimes, older goldendoodles will need a surgical correction due to this degenerative change.

-- Training / Classes / Boarding / Daycare ($700+ per year): It’s likely that you’ll want to train your Goldendoodle by signing them up for classes.
+- 400;”>Training / Classes / Boarding / Daycare ($700+ per year): It’s likely that you’ll want to train your goldendoodle by signing them up for classes.
 In addition, if you’re going to go on a vacation you’ll have to board your dog.
-The cost is usually around $100 per day to board a dog, so this expense could be significantly higher.
+The cost is usually around $100 per day to board a dog, but this expense could be significantly higher.

 Fixed Goldendoodle Costs

-- Accessories ($500): You’ll want to get some balls, a collar, dog harness, other chew toys, Goldendoodle shampoo, and possibly a dog house.
+- Accessories ($500): You’ll want to get some balls, a collar, a dog harness, other chew toys, goldendoodle shampoo, and possibly a dog house.

 Conclusion for How much does a Goldendoodle Cost?